OliviaClark3/GALoP-IntroArcGISDevelopment/Exercise6.md

  - Add the Expand Widget to each of your over widgets so they don't have to all block the screen

- - Add a header to your website above the map with the title of your application
+ - Add a header to your website above the map with the title of your application using a div.
+Make it so that there is no scrollbar on your page by changing the styles

- - Take a look through the JavaScript SDK documentation to see what other features are available and try adding some yourself!
+ - Take a look through the JavaScript SDK documentation to find another widget you want to add to your map, and add it in